-A New Low in COVID-19 Data Standards
+How Virginia Juked Its COVID-19 Data

 But these rosy numbers may conceal a problem: A lack of federal guidelines has created huge variation in how states are reporting their COVID-19 data and in what kind of data they provide to the public.

 These gaps can be used for political advantage.
 In at least one state, Virginia, senior officials are blending the results of two different types of coronavirus test in order to report a more favorable result to the public.
-This harms the integrity of the data they use to make decisions, reassure residents, and justify reopening their economies.
+This harms the integrity of the data they use to make decisions, reassure residents, and justify reopening their economy.

 Other differences make it hard to track the pandemic.
 In at least three other states, officials have lumped together probable and confirmed COVID-19 deaths; most don’t specify how they’re counting deaths.
-While most states report the number of people who have been tested for the coronavirus, six states say they track the number of samples that have been tested—and California and New Jersey switched methods in the last few weeks.
-Louisiana, Nebraska, Nevada, Vermont, and New York do not report the racial or ethnic breakdown of coronavirus cases.
-Even more states fail to report the racial breakdown of deaths.
-It is still impossible to know, for example, how many black people have died of COVID-19, though the data that does exist suggests that black people are dying at much higher levels than other groups.
+While most states report the number of people who have been tested for the coronavirus, six states say they track the number of samples that have been tested—and California and New Jersey switched methods in the past few weeks.
+Louisiana, Nebraska, Nevada, and New York do not report the racial or ethnic breakdown of coronavirus cases.* Even more states fail to report the racial breakdown of deaths.
+It is still impossible to know, for example, how many black people have died of COVID-19, though the data that do exist suggest that black people are dying at much higher levels than other groups.

 There are many ways that the lack of data has complicated the outbreak.
-Until May 12, the Centers for Disease Control and Prevention had not reported state-level testing data, leaving efforts like our COVID Tracking Project to fill that gap.
+Until May 12, the Centers for Disease Control and Prevention had not reported state-level testing data, leaving efforts such as our COVID Tracking Project to fill that gap.
 The lack of reliable national testing data has made it difficult for modelers, policy analysts, and others to understand the true scope of the outbreak.
-Data about hospitalizations has been even harder to understand.
+Data about hospitalizations have been even harder to understand.
 Because the states report hospitalization counts in fundamentally different ways, there is no way to calculate the number of people who have been hospitalized with COVID-19 in the U.S.

-Many pandemic response efforts assumed clean, standard, accessible data would exist, but it does not.
+Many pandemic response efforts assumed clean, standard, accessible data would exist, but they do not.
 That said, Virginia’s decision to mix the results of two different kinds of tests marks a new low in data standards.

 “It is terrible.
 It messes up everything,” Jha told us.
 He said that combining the test results, as Virginia has done, produces information that is impossible to interpret.

-Note: * This article previously misstated that Vermont does not break down its COVID-19 cases or deaths by race or ethnicity.